sofyacalvin/ECE3400-Group3/docs/milestones/Milestone4.md

 SPI has been a source of some pain on this team.
 In [Lab 4](../labs/lab4.md), we utilized parallel communication, under the assumption it would be a simpler implementation.
 We recognized that we would not have enough digital pins to do so, and made the switch to SPI (which uses less pins on the Arduino) for this milestone.

--------------- CHECK SPI STUFF ------------------------------

 Our SPI uses three main lines--Master Out Slave In (MOSI), Clock (SCK), and Slave Select (SS).
 We connected the receiving Arduino to the FPGA.
 When the SS pin is low, it communicates with the master (i.e. the Arduino).
 A new driver was written to read in the data from the radio module, check which slave to send to, send the data, and check for a successful transfer.

 Debugging:
 Oddly, we were having an issue with using the MISO pin, despite there only being one master and one slave.
-When the line was connected to the Arduino, data transmission would
+When the line was connected to the Arduino, data transmission would stop.
+Unplugging the MISO pin allowed the transmission to continue as usual.
+Considering that we don't need to send data from the slave to the master, we have just left it unplugged.

 ### Displaying data